vatlab/blog/content/post/sos-workflow-engine.md

 **Difficult to read and share** | Data analysis logics (core steps)<ul><li>buried in execution logics</li><li>or written in foreign workflow language</li><li>or hidden behind workflow GUI</li></ul>|<ul><li>Almost verbatim inclusion of scripts</li><li>Simple workflow directives</li><li>Single multi-language notebook with annotated workflow</li></ul>
 **Difficult to reproduce** | Data analysis scattered in multiple scripts for multiple systems | <ul><li>Ability to execute entire or parts of workflows remotely</li><li>Keep local and remote tasks in one notebook</li></ul>

-## An IDE for both interactive and large-scale data processing
+## An IDE for both interactive data analysis and workflow development

 A complex workflow inevitably involves scripts in multiple languages.
 Existing workflow systems generally do not provide an interactive environment for the development of these scripts.
 Even for workflow systems